loli067/bedit/README.md

 bedit
 ```
 ## Note
-Remember that to type in .img in the choose img name option
+Remember to type in .img in the choose img name option